Skip to main content

 1. Give each participant a card with a name of food on it (item of

-ingredients), i.e. potato, minced beef, bacon, bread
+ingredients), like potato, minced beef, bacon, bread.

-they are.
-They should try and work together to create a (spoken) three course meal using the ingredients they have been given.
+2. They should then introduce themselves to each other and what food they are.
+They should try and work together to create a (spoken) three-course meal using the ingredients they have been given.

 Name: Snap